 Now that you have them all fed and bribed up, it’s time to get the game on the table.
 Since you’ve been such a great host so far, they’ll feel obliged to give something back – their time and effort to play a board game with you.

 Be a good teacher

 We already mentioned being well-familiarized with the game you teach, but the teaching itself is a skill that takes a lot of practice.
 Explain the objectives of the game clearly – let them know what the game is about, what are the core mechanics, and how to win.
 Also, throw in a bit of strategy.
-Inform them what approaches work best, what to avoid, and so on.
+Inform them about what approaches work best, what to avoid, and so on.

 Having someone on your side, who also knows the game, works wonders – teaching the game together is much easier.
 This way, it’s also much easier to convince new players that they should put in the effort and that there is in fact something good behind all this.
 If you’re on your own and you aren’t the best teacher around, other players can start grumping and there’s no one to back you up, making your work much harder

 Don’t be too strict and make it about fun, even if you have to bend a rule or two.
-Let them take back their moves, be helpful even if it hurts your chances of winning.
+Let them take back their moves, and be helpful even if it hurts your chances of winning.
 Remember, these initial games are not about winning, they are about learning and having a good time doing it.

 Congratulations!
 Your family members are playing a board game with you!
 So, where do you go from here?
 The first thing is not to overwhelm them.
 Don’t introduce another game.
-Let them play the first one, again and again, let them get that feeling of mastering a game.
+Let them play the first one, again and again, and let them get that feeling of mastering a game.

 Then, some will naturally get hooked and want to see more.
 Again, a careful selection of titles is very important.
 This is not yet the time for Twilight Imperium.
 Rather, scale the complexity of the games slowly and you’ll see exactly how much a player can take before it’s too much.